mikerodionov/MSFT-Certifications/AZ-700/1-HybridNetworking.md

 - Bidirectional Forwarding Detection (BFD) - can be used for link failure detection to ensure faster failover to the secondary link.
 BGP keep-alive and hold-time lead to link failure detection timings of up to 3 minutes between MSEE and customer edge routers.
 BFD reduces that to a few seconds.

 - When checking ER circuits verify that the Provider status (ER or Cloud Exchange) = Provisioned

+- BGP is a protocol which creates next-hop links beween autonomous systems (AS), BGP neighboors update each other on routing changes and use BGP keep-alive timer to keep track on their neighboors; lower BGP keep-alive value can configured but to improve failure detection but it will cause significant overhead on routers (BGP is resource-intensive protocol).
+-